Paf Exposed — Gambling with Lotteries at Paf.com

-There appears to be a bunch of bonuses, but no specific information when they happen or how they happen.
-What is worse is the few that are described in the terms and conditions all references using a code, but no information on when they kick in or how to get the code.
+There appears to be a bunch of bonuses, but no specific information on when they happen or how they happen.
+What is worse is the few that are described in the terms and conditions all reference using a code, but no information on when they kick in or how to get the code.

 Asking questions is pretty easy; there is an email address and toll-free phone in the UK.
 There is no live chat, but there is a heap of offices with direct email addresses and phone numbers.
 Paf.com is registered in the Åland Islands which is an autonomous region of Finland, an island in the Baltic Sea.